RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ## Pre-Events

 These events are timed so that people traveling towards Barcelona can stop by.
-What does that mean, let's go trough a possible option:
+What does that mean, let's go through a possible option:

 | City                            | Day       | Departure | Arrival | Notes                                                                                   |